Reduce the emotion; reduce the threat of lawsuit.

 You’ve certainly experienced the angry outburst from an associate or employee who has just learned of an event that the person took as “unfair,” no matter how rational the explanation by the decision maker.

 Most emotional responses to decisions in business are generated not because the person making the response feels the decision was unwise, but rather unfair.

-So I’ve created the “Fairness Doctrine” as a stated element in the cultural fabric of businesses in which I am involved.
-Simply stated, a decision or action that affects an individual must be made with consideration as to the affected individual’s view of the fairness of that decision.
-This doctrine is a variant of “do unto others….” but with a twist.
-The recipient of the decision in this case usually has little opportunity to respond in kind (“…as you would have them do to you”).
-It is this frustration coupled with the simple outcry of “That’s unfair” that can affect the culture of a company in ways never considered by the original decision-maker, usually a manager of the person or group effected.
+So, enter the “Fairness Doctrine,” as a stated element in the cultural fabric of business.
+Simply stated, a decision or action that affects an individual must be made with consideration of the affected individual’s view of the fairness of that decision.
+This doctrine is a variant of “do unto others” but with a twist.
+The recipient of the decision in this case usually has little opportunity to respond in kind (“as you would have them do unto you”).
+It is this frustration coupled with the simple outcry of “That’s not fair!” – that can affect the culture of a company in ways never considered by the original decision-maker.

 People sue others and their companies usually because they feel emotionally that they have been treated unfairly, not just because they were affected financially.

 [Email readers, continue here…] Firing a person considered a key associate without any advance warnings or public revelation for the reason, such as the need to consolidate or downsize, is a good example of setting up such a groundswell of accusations of unfair treatment.
 Public dressing down of an employee in front of associates is inhumane and often generates a negative response from all who witness or hear of the action.
 Closing a highly effective department, shutting down a marginal company, canceling a promising project all are good examples of management setting up a visceral response of “unfair” among those affected.

 Preserving the dignity of the individual